Book Reviews

 The title and front cover captured my interest.
 There were some nicely painted toy soldiers on the front and the personal aspect with its suggestions of nostalgia were attractive.

 I managed to get used to the strange expression after three chapters and did find some interesting ideas.
 Alejo approaches the topic from the viewpoint of a lifelong wargamer rather than a collector.
 He shows a knowledge of military history and force organization as it can be applied to wargame armies.
-You won't find much mention of the various 54mm plastic brands, other than a brief mention of Reamsa.
+You won't find much mention of the various 54mm and larger plastic brands, other than a brief mention of Reamsa.

 The most interesting part, I found, was his wargames with Playmobile figures.
 I am never likely to do this myself but Alejo did make it sound appealing; the figures stand up to rough treatment and can have weapons removed and changed, figures mounted or dismounted and beards added to signify veterans and so on.
 He included a nice little rule set for ancients to go with them.